 Chantelle Spagnola is an associate in the Litigation practice at Davies.
-She is developing a broad practice in general civil litigation.
-Chantelle has been involved in a variety of litigation proceedings, including class actions, competition law disputes, contractual disputes, corporate governance disputes and securities law disputes.
-A significant portion of Chantelle's practice involves defending national and cross-border class actions alleging anticompetitive conduct.
+She is developing a diverse civil and complex commercial litigation practice focusing on corporate and commercial disputes, class action defence, competition litigation, securities litigation and intellectual property matters.
+A significant portion of Chantelle's practice involves defending national and cross-border class actions.